Anyone Tried DrNatura or Other “Detox” or “cleanses”? Anyone Think Its Crap?

 Commentary: Let's help group homes be good neighbors

-The state has licensed 37 of these to provide treatment for abuse.
+The state has licensed 37 of these to provide treatment for drug and alcohol abuse.
 (Treatment is defined as conducting group meetings, planning recovery or treatment options, providing detoxification services or administering medication.)
 By law, the … Read more on Daily Pilot